 About the Farm:

 Building on the success of its first urban farm in Edmonston, ECO City Farms has begun creating another urban farm in Bladensburg, Md., which will be a national model of a residential farm on a low income apartment complex.
 On approximately 3.5 acres of land adjacent to the 480-unit lower income Autumn Woods Apartments, senior housing and market rate condominiums, ECO City Farms is building a fully functional urban farm and composting operation.
 The farm will produce food for Autumn Woods residents and the adjacent community, and include hoop house structures for the year-round growing of vegetables, field crops, compost production, and fruit-bearing trees.
-Read more information on the background of this project here.

 Residents will be invited to participate in every aspect of the design and implementation process.
 Our highly collaborative process with residents of the Autumn Woods complex will create a healthier environment, while encouraging their hands-on participation in, and learning about, healthy eating and active living.
 Our programs will simultaneously build consumer demand for healthy food, create and train a network of people to work in farming and food production, secure a sustainable supply of healthy food and coordinate resource providers – all key ingredients in a stronger local food system and enhanced community health.